gernest/apidemic/README.md

 This is experimental, so take it with a grain of salt.

 # Motivation
 I got bored with hardcoding the sample json api response in tests.
-I you know golang, you can benefit by using the library, I have included a router that you can use to run disposable servers in your tests.
+If you know golang, you can benefit by using the library, I have included a router that you can use to run disposable servers in your tests.

 # Instalation